- Download our Moving to Qatar Guide (PDF)

 Through its former monarch, Sheik Hamad bin Khalifa Al-Thani, Qatar has become renowned for liberal policies that include women’s suffrage, redrafting the Constitution, and even allowing the launch of leading English and Arabic news source, Al Jazeera.
 Expats will, nonetheless, probably have to make some initial adjustments to overcome culture shock in Qatar.

-As is the case with other Arab nations, local culture is linked to the tenets of the Muslim religion.
+As is the case with other Arab nations, local culture is linked to the tenets of Islam.
 Although non-Muslim foreigners aren’t expected to adhere to Islamic law, they are expected to be aware of it and respect its principles.

 Meeting and greeting in Qatar

 Greeting in Qatar is less simple than a handshake, but not as complicated as an Asian introduction.
 The rule of thumb for meeting and greeting in Qatar is to temper one's action according to the sex of the person present.

-Men typically greet men, and women typically greet women with a handshake or a kiss on the cheek.
+Men greeting men and women greeting women typically do so with a handshake or a kiss on the cheek.
 On the other hand, Islamic law dictates that unmarried men and women should not touch.
 As a result, men in Qatar will often avoid extending their hand to women out of respect.
 Similarly, if a woman extends her hand, a man may prefer to put his hand on his chest or to nod, also out of respect.

 In all cases, though, eye contact should be maintained during the meeting process, and a ‘good morning’, ‘good afternoon’ or ‘as-salamu alaykum’ should be exchanged.

 Dress in Qatar

 While expats are not bound by the same dress code as Muslims, they should still be sensitive to Qatari ideas of decency.